F0lak/dm_open_ref/ref/verb/verb.md

 The use of an implicit verb
 source in this example gives the user access to the kill verb without having to specify the source scroll as long as the scroll exists in the user\'s inventory.
-In other words, the player types \"kill rat\" rather than \"kill kill rat\".
+In other words, the player types "kill rat" rather than "kill kill rat".

 > [!TIP]
 > **See also:**